ankhafizov/olfactory-bulb-segmentation/README.md

 ## AWS server

-Disclaimer: may be tmporary not available.
+Disclaimer: may be temporary not available.

 https://ec2-52-73-12-215.compute-1.amazonaws.com/